jwodder/doapi/api.md

   has already been registered?
 - What are all of the `resource_type`s that action objects can be associated with?
-- If a `per_page` parameter is set in a request, are the links in the response guaranteed to have `per_page` parameters with the same value?
 - When creating a domain record, can non-required attributes for the record type be omitted?
 Can non-required attributes always be present anyway, and if so, must they then be null?

+# Other notes

+- When results are paginated, any URL query string parameters that were set in the initial request (except "page", of course) will be present in all of the link URLs, even meaningless parameters added by the user.